Ankithns/scRNAseq-Analysis-using-Seurat/README.md

 # scRNAseq-Analysis-using-Seurat

+## Summary and steps:

-The samples for this analysis were collected from Synovium Biopsies from Rheumatoid arthritis patients.
+* The samples for this analysis were collected from Synovium Biopsies from Rheumatoid arthritis patients.

-The count files were generated using Cell Ranger pipeline from 10X Genomics.
+* The count files were generated using Cell Ranger pipeline from 10X Genomics.

-Seurat package is used to analyse the data and identify targets.
+* Seurat package is used to analyse the data and identify targets.